Skip to main content

 The Raab Room honors the Raab family, who owned Dawn Manor for nearly 70 years.
 Inspired by George Raab’s artwork and Helen Raab’s eye for restoration and the arts, the space reflects their eclectic style and creative legacy.

-Photo: Dell County Historical Society
+Photo: Dells Country Historical Society

 About the Raab Family